haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 string of the reference compound.
 For this, we will also use RDKit along with a predefined set of parameters that govern the behaviour of the program during the conformer generation.

-The script we will use can be found in the `scripts` subfolder and is named `generate_conformers.py`.
+The script we will use can be found in `scripts/generate_conformers.py`.

-Running it with the `-h` flag (short for `--help`) will list all possible options the script can be called with.
-We will run it with the options we found to yield the best results when this protocol was being benchmarked.
+Running it with the `-h` flag will list all possible options the script can be called with.
+We will run it with the optimal options that were estabilished during the benchmarking of this protocol benchmark.

 <a class="prompt prompt-cmd">
   ./scripts/generate_conformers.py \-i data/target.smi \-p 3sr \-c 50 \-m \-o conformers.pdb <br>
 </a>

-The above command will create the `conformers.pdb` file in the current working directory.
+The above command will create a `conformers.pdb` file in the current working directory.
 We need to process the file to remove the redundant data in it and prepare it for docking.

 <a class="prompt prompt-cmd">